-If you’ve received income from a client or a company you’ve done work for, you are considered self-employed and must pay self-employment taxes.
+If you received income from a client or a company you worked for, you're considered self-employed and must pay self-employment taxes.

 Here's a breakdown of the forms you may have received as a self-employed person:

 A 1099-MISC is a summary of the money you earned working for a client or company.
 Although there are several types, the most common ones for independent contractors are the 1099-MISC and 1099-K.